geneontology/geneontology.github.io/_docs/faq.md

 [ontology](/faq-tags/ontology)
 {:/comment}

 You can use the YeastMine Analyze tool available at SGD to retrieve the GO term names for each ID.
-Here is how-
-1. Go to the Analyze tool on YeastMine - <http://yeastmine.yeastgenome.org/yeastmine/bag.do>{:target="blank"}
+1. Go to the [Analyze tool on YeastMine](http://yeastmine.yeastgenome.org/yeastmine/bag.do){:target="blank"}
 2. In the Select Type pull down, select `GO Term`
 3. Enter your GO ids or upload a list in the full format (GO:0016020, GO:0016301...)
 4. Click on `Create List`.
 The tool offers several options to download the list.